Spudz76/angular-pagination/README.md

-# Simple Pagination
+# Angular Pagination

 An AngularJS module for simple pagination on static data.
 No directives here, just a service and some helpful filters.

-Mostly based on various snippets which I found on JSFiddle, with some changes by me.
+Mostly based on various snippets which [@svileng](https://twitter.com/svileng) found on JSFiddle, with some changes.

 ## Quick start

-Include `simplePagination.js` after `angular.min.js`.
+Include `angular-pagination.js` after `angular.min.js`.

-Add the `SimplePagination` module as a dependency when creating your app, e.g.
+Add the `Pagination` module as a dependency when creating your app, e.g.

 ```
-var app = angular.module('myApp', ['SimplePagination']);`
+var app = angular.module('myApp', ['Pagination']);`
 ```

 Inject the `Pagination` service to the controller containing the data which you want to paginate, and set it on the $scope: